Paris, Illinois: Education

 Paris has two public school districts: Paris Union School District 95 (for those living inside city limits) and Paris Community Unit School District No. 4 (for those outside the city limits).
 Those in District 95 send their children to Mayo Middle School, while Unit 4 children attend Crestwood School.
 Both schools feed into one high school, Paris High School, which until 2009 was under District 95.
 On July 1, 2009, the renamed Paris Cooperative High School became Illinois's first cooperative high school.
-The high school celebrated its 100-year anniversary in 2009.

-Paris Cooperative High School's mascot is the tiger and its colors are orange and black.

-Paris is also the home of Saint Mary's School, a Catholic school serving preschool through 8th grade open to children of all religions.
-St. Mary's is the only tuition-based private school in Paris.
+Paris was also the home of Saint Mary's School, a Catholic school serving preschool through 8th grade open to children of all religions.
+St. Mary's was the only tuition-based private school in Paris.
+St. Mary's School Catholic School closed on May 23, 2018.